13rian/alpha-zero-framework/README.md

 - adapt all hyperparameters and configuration value in globals.py
 - in the file MainSelfPlayTraining.py pass the class of the game as parameter to the az_main.py function
 - run MainSelfPlayTraining.py

+The training process can be interrupted at any time and resumed later on as all networks and training examples will be saved after training.
+If you want to change the game or start from scratch make sure to empty the networks folder and delete the training_data.pkl.